 What Kits Include

-Some elaborate kits may include extra supplemental materials, such as instructions for decoration themes, a basic backyard birds book, a small amount of nesting material or even a plush toy or other novelty item.
+Some elaborate kits may include extra supplemental materials, such as instructions for decoration themes, a basic backyard birds book, a small amount of nesting material, or even a plush toy or another novelty item.
 These add-ons make the kit a great gift for birders.

 Finding Bird House Kits

 Birdhouse kits are readily available at craft and hobby stores that include a woodworking section, and they can occasionally be found in the wild bird supply sections of home improvement and garden stores.
 Toy stores may also have a limited selection of birdhouse kits available.
 Bird preserves, nature centers, zoos and aviaries with gift shops may also have kits on hand.

 Online retailers usually have a wider selection of kits to choose from in different sizes and styles, from basic nesting boxes to themed designs such as log cabin, church, and gazebo styles.
 Kits may also be designed specifically for certain types of birds, such as bluebirds, wrens, woodpeckers, or chickadees.